JayNewstrom/ScreenSwitcher/README.md

 ------------

 There is a fair amount of work to get ScreenSwitcher integrated in your app.
-Please see the [bootstrapping guide][bootstrap] or clone the sample for a full example.
+Please clone the sample for a full example.

 Dialogs
 -------

-In order to ensure dialogs are restored properly, there is an example `DialogHub`.
-The `DialogHub` is a pattern that makes it possible to save/restore dialogs without leaking a context.
+In order to ensure dialogs are restored properly, there is an example `DialogManager`.
+The `DialogManager` is a pattern that makes it possible to save/restore dialogs without leaking a context.
-You can see the code in the `dialog-hub` module.
+You can see the code in the `dialog-manager` module.
 You can see example usages in the `screen-switcher-sample` module.

 Setup
 ------------